yoohyunkim/as.180.369/README.md

 ### Bio

 > I'm excited to be your TA for this course.
 I am a senior studying Math and Economics at Johns Hopkins
 > University.
-My research focuses on macroeconomics with emphasis on
-> heterogeneous agent.
-For this, I am using and developing [Econ-ARK](https://econ-ark.org/).
+I took this course last semester and loved it, so I'm excited to be a part of it again!